ProvableHQ/welcome/documentation/developer/language/08_circuits.md

 ```

 ## Circuit member static functions
 Circuit functions can be made static, enabling them to be called without instantiation.
-They can be accessed using double colon syntax:
+They can be accessed using double colon syntax `::`.
-> *circuit_name*::*static_circuit_function*

 ```leo
 circuit Foo {